 winter holidays are superimposed on the much older pagan

 holiday, Saturnalia —which, in turn, was based on celebrations of the solstice that probably go back to the neolithic

 All of these winter holidays are superimposed on the much older pagan holiday, Saturnalia —which, in turn, was based on celebrations of the solstice that probably go back to the neolithic.
 The thing to remember is that seasonal holidays depend on some kind of calendar, whether it hangs on the kitchen wall, or is a circle of stones that track the movements of the sun and moon.
 Calendars only became essential to our existence when we invented agriculture — because farmers need to know when to plant, so that crops will have time to ripen, and the vagaries of weather are not as reliable as the regular progression of the seasons.

 I have no idea what kinds of foods Kramer had in mind when he invented “Festivus: the holiday for the rest of us.”
 Perhaps it was just extra helpings of whatever it was that Jerry and friends ate at their Upper West Side diner.
 And, before you ask, how can we explain the food traditions of the Fourth of July?

 It can’t be a coincidence that those celebrations occur just as the hot dog harvest is coming in.

-Gary Allen’s most recently published book, (this September), is Sausage: A Global History.
-The next one, Can It!: The Pleasures and Perils of Preserving Foods is soon to follow sometime next year.
+Gary Allen’s most recent book is Can It!: The Pleasures and Perils of Preserving Foods, his third book from Reaktion.
 You can find more of his speculations about things he has been known to (but really shouldn’t) put in his mouth — his own foot being a prime example of the latter — on his website: onthetable.us